 Guidelines for travelling to Guyana

-In all cases, if testing is done on arrival for any reason the following will apply:
+In all cases, where testing is done on arrival for any reason, the following shall apply:

-- All persons must provide a valid local telephone number that is verifiable by Port Health Authorities.
-Each passenger is required to call a Port Health provided number for verification.
+• All persons must provide a valid local telephone number verifiable by Port Health.

 The Ministry of Health reserves the right to require testing of any person regardless of documentation presented or any other requirement, obligation or condition associated with their assigned risk category.

 • All persons travelling to Guyana, 18 years and over, must show proof of being “FULLY” vaccinated against COVID 19, upon arrival to Guyana.